peter-batson/brightwheel-challenge/README.md

 Are you curious about the repo's most recent commit history?
 Of course you are!

-If you want to know what has been changed in the last 24 hours, just click on the repo's card and you'll be show a comprehensive list of the commits from the past 24 hours?
+If you want to know what has been changed, just click on the repo's card and you'll be show a comprehensive list of the commits from the past 24 hours.

 Don't see any commits?
 Don't worry!
-It's not the gremlins, it's those slacker developers mantaining these projects.
+It's not the gremlins this time, it's those slacker developers mantaining these projects.
 You should send them an email or something.

 Anywho, this was a fun project to work on, and I hope I go to talk to you about it and all the things I learned!